anatawa12/ProjectWideVRCConstraintsConverter/README.md

 (planned)

-1. Open the tool window: `Window > Project-wide VRC Constraints Converter`
+1. Open the tool window: `Tools > Project-wide VRC Constraints Converter`
 2. Click the `Find Constraint assets` button to find all assets in your project that have Unity constraints.
    This may take a while depending on the size of your project.
 3. See list of files that will be converted.